satshree/inventory-management/README.md

 6. Run 'python manage.py create-groups' to create user privileges.
 (Only for first time when setting up the app.)
 7. Run 'python manage.py runserver' to run the app.

+Set your company info for first startup.

+1. After completing above steps, head into admin page in url "//your-hosted-url/admin".
+2. Log In with superuser credentials and click on "Company".
+3. Click on "Add Company" and set your company name and logo.
+4. Everything is all set up, the app will run with all the default configuration.

+Well, if you want to customize it, you can and make it the way you want it.
+Be sure to go through everything on how things work.
+And if you are comfortable with Django framework, chances are you already know what changes to make to customize this app.
+Open Source Really Is Fun!.

 #### DEBUG is set to 'False'.
 Create 'local_settings.py' where 'settings.py' is.
 Copy everything from 'sample_local_settings.py' and override DEBUG = True if needed. ####

 ## Authors ##